dbblumenthal/biclustpy/README.md

-# bi-cluster-editing
+# biclustpy
-Algorithms for bi-cluster editing.
+Python library for bi-clustering.